 With the passage of California Senate Bill 1 (Beall), several new transportation funding programs were created from which the transportation agency will potentially be able to leverage Measure X and other existing fund sources.

-To ensure coordination between the various fund sources, which all have different requirements and eligibility, the Transportation Agency for Monterey County prepared the 2017 Integrated Funding Plan.2019 Integrated Funding Plan
+To ensure coordination between the various fund sources, which all have different requirements and eligibility, the Transportation Agency for Monterey County prepared the 2023 Integrated Funding Strategy.2023 Integrated Funding Strategy

 State Transportation Improvement Program

 The State Transportation Improvement Program is a statewide five-year program of state highway and local transportation projects, funded with revenues from state and federal funding sources for capital improvements.
 These funds can be used for a wide variety of transportation projects including local road rehabilitation, road widening/capacity, intersection improvements, bicycle and pedestrian facilities, public transit, passenger rail, and other projects that enhance the region’s transportation infrastructure.
 The Transportation Agency programs Monterey County’s share of State Transportation Improvement Program funds in the Regional Transportation Improvement Program (RTIP).
 The RTIP is adopted by the Transportation Agency every two years for inclusion in the statewide program.
-The Transportation Agency’s final 2018 RTIP was approved by the California Transportation Commission (CTC) in March 2018.2020 Regional Transportation Improvement Program
+The Transportation Agency’s final 2022 RTIP was submitted to the California Transportation Commission (CTC) in December 2021.2022 Regional Transportation Improvement Program

 Regional Surface Transportation Program

-2020 Competitive Grants Cycle2020 RSTP Guidelines & Grant Application (MS Word)2020 Competitive Grants Program of Projects
+2020 RSTP Guidelines & Grant Application (MS Word)

-2017 Competitive Grants Cycle2017 RSTP Guidelines & Grant Application (PDF, includes Complete Streets Checklist)2017 RSTP Competitive Grants Recipients
+2017 Competitive Grants Cycle2017 RSTP Guidelines & Grant Application (PDF, includes Complete Streets Checklist)

 Transportation Development Act